openstack/networking-odl/devstack/README.rst

       [[local|localrc]]
       ODL_OVS_HOSTCONFIGS_OPTIONS="--noovs_dpdk --debug --ovs_sriov_offload"

-    Note: OVS offload support minimal version requirments - Linux kernel from version 4.12
+    Note: OVS offload support minimal version requirements - Linux kernel from version 4.12
         OVS from version 2.8.0
         ODL from version Nitrogen (please note that Nitrogen is no longer maintained)

-19. For development enviornment, if opendaylight installation is not required for stack.sh then a parameter ODL_INSTALL should be set to False.
+19. For development environment, if opendaylight installation is not required for stack.sh then a parameter ODL_INSTALL should be set to False.
 By default it is set to True therefore it is backward compatible with gate and already existing scripts::